Headlander | A Decent Diversion

 Presentation

 Headlander has a certain aesthetic it is going for, and it mostly works.
-The menus all take the style of that 1970’s palette with a lot of oranges, yellows, and browns.
+The menus all take the style of that 1970s palette with a lot of oranges, yellows, and browns.
 Meanwhile, the rest of the game has a standard sci-fi look with more primary colors.
-I would have preferred the game was more consistent and stuck to the 70’s colors more, but what remained wasn’t bad either.
+I would have preferred the game to be more consistent and stick to the ‘70s colors more, but what remained wasn’t bad either.
 There are plenty of rooms in Headlander that have a nice appearance to them with a lot of vibrant color and personality.
-Keep in mind, however I couldn’t see too much detail on my Steamdeck screen most of the time, unless it was during a cut-scene.
+Keep in mind, however, I couldn’t see too much detail on my Steamdeck screen most of the time, unless it was during a cut-scene.
 As for the animations and textures, they’re what you would expect of a game that came out when Headlander did.
 It’s perfectly serviceable, but nothing mind-blowing.

 Likewise, the music was perfectly fine.
 There was a sci-fi style to the music with some synthesizers and what sounded like the occasional Theremin in the background.
 I don’t remember any particular songs that stood out, but the music never sounded bad to me.